robotlearn/raisimpy/README.rst

     You couldn't close the window because ``OgreVis`` would keep a reference to the Python callback functions, preventing Python to close properly (with pybind11).

+- Segmentation fault.
+This is probably an oversight on my part, the error is probably due to some poor management of pointers and memory allocation.
+E.g. an object has been deleted from the Python side but the C++ side is also trying to delete it.

 LICENSE